What is financial aid?

 Grants

 A grant is considered gift money, so it doesn’t have to be repaid.
 Schools, private organizations, the federal government and state governments offer them.
-Grants can be need- or merit-based, so you’ll typically have to meet special requirements to qualify.
-For instance, some grants are offered to students based on ethnicity, family income or academic achievement.
+Grants can be need- or merit-based, so students typically have to meet special requirements to qualify.

 Scholarships

 Scholarships that aren’t established by these factors may instead be based on financial need.
-No matter how you win the scholarship, though, you may need to meet requirements to keep the award.
-For instance, you may need to enroll in classes full time, maintain a certain grade-point average and use the funds on qualified expenses like tuition.
+Students may need to meet requirements to keep the award.

 Work-study programs